dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 SQL Server and windows authentication are not supported by Microsoft Fabric Synapse Data Warehouse.

-### Azure Active Directory Authentication (AAD)
+### Microsoft Entra ID Authentication (AAD)

-Azure Active Directory authentication is a default authentication mechanism in Microsoft Fabric Synapse Data Warehouse.
+Microsoft Entra ID authentication is a default authentication mechanism in Microsoft Fabric Synapse Data Warehouse.

 The following additional methods are available to authenticate to Azure SQL products: